Preds: Former Gov. Haslam to acquire ownership stake - NewsBreak

 “The pending addition of Governor Haslam to the ownership group solidifies that local stewardship for years to come, with the shared philosophy for making SMASHVILLE the most unique sports market in our league and country as our players and coaches compete for the Stanley Cup each season,” said Sean Henry, President and Chief Executive Officer of the Predators and Bridgestone Arena.
 “We are excited and appreciative that he has agreed to join the ownership team.”

 The former Governor’s brother Jimmy Haslam also owns the Cleveland Browns.
-Bill Haslam served as the Republican governor of Tennessee from 2011 to 2019.‘Significant blow to the public’s trust’ North Carolina legislation urges Congress to block Smokies parking fee
+Bill Haslam served as the Republican governor of Tennessee from 2011 to 2019.World Cup 2026: FIFA announces U.S. host cities

 The value of the team has grown throughout the years as the Preds were purchased in 1998 for $175 million.